jingtao-lbl/DownscalingReanalysis/README.md

 By Jing Tao (jingtao@lbl.gov)
 (Last updated on October 12, 2020)

 This repository contains three packages that assemble codes and scripts for downscaling coarse-resolution reanalysis fields while also accounting for topographic (and cloudiness) effects.
 The packages aim to generate high-resolution, high-accuracy meteorological forcing for hydrological applications, especially over topographically complex regions.
 Using the 3-hourly North American Regional Reanalysis (NARR) as an example, the packages downscale 32-km resolution NARR atmospheric temperature, atmospheric pressure, specific humidity, wind speed, downward longwave and shortwave radiation to 1-km and hourly resolution.
-The generated atmospheric forcing datasets have been used for hydrological forcasting practice (see Tao et al., 2016).
-Users can modify the codes to apply to any other reanalysis products.
+The generated atmospheric forcing datasets have been used for hydrological modeling (Tao and Barros, 2018, 2019) and providing initials for hydrological forecasting practice (Tao et al., 2016).
+Users can modify the codes to apply to any other reanalysis products, e.g., the downscaling packages have been adapted by Rouf et al. (2020) to downscale the 1/8° North America Land Data Assimilation System version 2 (NLDAS-2) fields to 500-m resolution.

 Please check Tao and Barros (2018) for further details.
 Contact Dr. Jing Tao at jingtao@lbl.gov if you have any questions.

 # - ElevationCorrection
 A package for elevation corrections to reanalysis atmospheric temperature, atmospheric pressure, specific humidity, and downward longwave radiation.